ariasAleia/OOP_Python/README.md

 Item 1, After discount: 80.0
 ```

+So conclusion!
+If we want to be able to change attributes individually for each instance we may want to use *self* in the methods when we call a class attribute.
+On the other hand, if we want to have the same class attribute for allllll the instances then it's better to call the attribute directly from the class level usign the name of the class, in this case: *Item.pay_rate*
 ## Magic attributes

 Those things are really nice.
 Basically, we can do magic things with them.
 (There are also magic functions!
 Everything that comes with __ double underscore is kind of magic!
 Like the function init.
 Jap.
 It also belongs to the magic group as a magic function)